AHIRWE1/Urban-Mobility-Data-App/README.md

 Average Speed by Passenger: http://127.0.0.1:5000/api/avg_speed_by_passenger

+Click on the http://127.0.0.1:5000/ while the server is running to tak you to the frontend dashboard

 ✅ Notes

 Ensure data/raw/train.csv exists before running the pipeline.

+Each contributor should:

+Download the train.csv file here https://surli.cc/payzlg

+Create their own local versions of these files.

+Ensure these train.csv file remain ignored in Git commits

+Ensure that train.csv exists in the data/raw/ folder before running

 The cleaned data is stored in data/cleaned/train_cleaned.csv.

 The database file urban_mobility.db is auto-generated after running load_data_to_db.py.

  .gitignore Setup